willbuckingham/node-rest-mysql/README.md

 3. OR pass in MYSQL_HOST, etc as evnironment variables (eg. from Heroku's Config Vars)

+4. Your database needs to be setup with a table called `panos`

-4. Use Postman or your browser to make requests to the api, at `/api/…`
+5. Use Postman or your browser to make requests to the api, at `/api/…`